-Preparation and Identification, Risk reduction Contribution to the dissemination of risk evaluation and Board Assurance management policy reporting of risk Framework (BAF) Review and approve the Identify and review the Ensure that adequate Review and revise the Policy. risks that may affect the controls are BAF in line with the Risk achievement of strategic implemented and Management Policy.
+Preparation and dissemination of risk Identification, evaluation and Risk reduction Contribution to the Board Assurance management policy reporting of risk Framework (BAF) Review and approve the Identify and review the Ensure that adequate Review and revise the Policy. risks that may affect the controls are BAF in line with the Risk achievement of strategic implemented and Management Policy.
 Ensure appropriate and corporate monitored to manage Trust-wide objectives identified in these risks.
 Ensure the full review of dissemination.
 Caring for the Capital all Trust risks in line with and the business Approve the measures the Risk Management Ensure the Trust has a planning process to be implemented to Policy on a biannual fully functioning Moving Forward give assurances on the basis.
-Committee structure so Together. effectiveness of these that the business of risk management within the LAS can be transacted appropriately - see Provide direction and guidance regarding 'acceptable risk'. controls.
-Ensure that weaknesses in any controls or assurances Ensure all significant risks arising from Moving Forward Together have Appendix 3.
-Approve appropriate risk appetite for the LAS.
-Regularly review key indicators relating to risk management and their effectiveness. are resolved and corrective action is taken. appropriate assurances.
-LAG.
-Review the external environment key indicators to risk Ensure appropriate systems are in place for organisational learning from risk events. management: - CQC CIH Inspection TDA Well-led HSE Other Ensure appropriate arrangements are in place for staff statutory and mandatory training and continuous professional development.
+Committee structure so Together. effectiveness of these that the business of risk management within the Provide direction and controls.
+Ensure all significant risks arising from LAS can be transacted guidance regarding Ensure that Moving Forward appropriately - see 'acceptable risk'. weaknesses in any controls or assurances Together have Appendix 3.
+Regularly review key are resolved and appropriate assurances.
+Approve appropriate indicators relating to risk corrective action is risk appetite for the LAS. management and their effectiveness. taken.
+LAS. enectiveness.
+Ensure appropriate Review the external systems are in place for environment key organisational learning indicators to risk management: - from risk events.
+CQC CIH Inspection Ensure appropriate TDA Well-led arrangements are in HSE Other place for staff statutory and mandatory training and continuous professional development.

 Ref.
-TP/005 Title: Risk Management Policy Page 7 of 26 --- --------------
+TP/005 Title: Risk Management Policy Page 7 of 26 ------------- ------------------------------- --------------